 The only other advice I could give regarding producing

-memories as to what is going on--but to avoid letting the cast watch the film.
+memories as to what is going on.
+Avoid letting the cast watch the film.
 Replicating the delivery of

-the film actors will only serve to distract audiences from experiencing the drama before
+the film's actors will only serve to distract audiences from experiencing the drama before

 them.
 The idea here is to explore the material and

 make it your own--to have your own "wonderful life" bloom on-stage.

 NOTE: This essay is also part of the Wonderful Life script itself.